 Habitat for Humanity

-If you are interested in swinging a hammer, pounding nails, and building houses, then volunteering on a build might be just the thing for you.
+If you are interested in swinging a hammer, pounding nails, and building houses, volunteering on a build might be just the thing for you.
 Our Construction Supervisors are trained professionals who will walk you through your assigned tasks while volunteering.
 Skilled trade volunteers are greatly appreciated.
 Reach out to the volunteer coordinator for current and future opportunities.

 Heritage Christian Services